nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/tracks/develop-your-own-java-code.md

       }
   }
   ```

-## Step 5 - Export registries and use them in Studio
+## Step 5 - Export Registries and Use Them in Studio

 We want to make visible what is defined in our Java code into the Studio project.
 For instance, we'll be able to use `Document.ContractUpdater` in an Automation Chain.